 Nipples are the little screw that hold the spoke into the rim on the wheel.
 While they may seem like an entirely straightforward selection for you wheels, there is quite a bit more detail to them than you might imagine.
 Quality nipples come in two major materials.
 Either brass or aluminium alloy.
 Manufacturers of spokes such as Sapim, Wheelsmith, DT, Alpina all provide nipples with their spokes and in the overwhelming majority of cases you get some sort of nickel coated brass nipples.
 These are cheap to manufacture and resist corrosion.

 The main benefits of alloy nipples are weight saving.
-However commonly these are made of the 2000 series aluminium which are comparatively weak.
+However, commonly these are made of the 2000 series aluminium which are comparatively weak.
 They can deform during the build, they can corrode with the elements and seize up to prevent re-truing.
-Sapim’s alloy nipples however are made out of 7075 aluminium which is stronger and more fatigue resistent.
+In contrast, Sapim’s alloy nipples are made out of 7075 aluminium which is stronger and more fatigue resistent.
 It also has a special anodized coating which resists corrosion.
 A problem that has plagued alloy nipples in the past.

-The new coating also means that these nipples require no lubrication.
+The new coating also means that these nipples require less lubrication – although we still recommend builders lubricate all nipples, with the exception of spokes under low tension – for example the on non drive side rear.
 They are squeal free during the build.
 They also retain the weight saving advantages over brass.
 Sapim are confident that their alloy nipples will actually out-last their brass versions as they held up better to salt water tests.
 Alloy nipples can also come in different colours if you wish; green, gold, purple, black, blue, red and silver.

 Nevertheless loosening is a problem worth trying to overcome.
 Even high end wheels can work loose leading to a potentially dangerous wheel.
 Different builders and manufacturers use different approaches to tackle this.
 Some use no lubricant at all during the build to maximise friction however this can cause damage to the components during the build and inhibits the high tensions required for a stiff wheel.
 It also can cause the spoke to seize up, preventing retruing.
 Others, like myself, use linseed oil as an organic substance that lubricates during the build but then acts like a mild threadlock afterwards.
 This is what I use on wheels that do not use locking nipples.
-More radical solution include the after-application of a spoke freeze which can be used to either permanently hold the spoke in place – preventing any further truing.
-Or you can use spoke freeze in conjunction with other lubricants to retain some re-truing potential.
+You can use light thread locking compounds (like DT’s spoke freeze) in conjunction with other lubricants to retain some re-truing potential.

 Secure lock nipples are also available in an upside down or inverted version.
 This does differ from turning an existing nipple upside down; it does not have a groove for a nipple driver.
 This is a key difference because that groove will eat into your rim and cause unnecessary friction during the build.
 Inverted nipples have become more popular on carbon aero rims because the nipple interrupts the aerodynamics of the wheelset.